119th Infantry Regiment (United States): Cold War

 On 8 July 1947, elements of the 119th Infantry and the 1st and 3rd Battalions, 120th Infantry were consolidated, reorganized, and federally recognized in eastern North Carolina as the 119th Infantry Regiment.
 On 28 October 1954, the regiment, less those elements from central North Carolina, were organized to include the former 167th Military Police Battalion as the 1st Battalion.
 Elements of the regiment from central North Carolina were consolidated with elements of the 120th Infantry Regiment located in central North Carolina to form the new 139th Infantry Regiment.
 On 1 April 1959, the 119th Infantry Regiment was reorganized under the Combat Arms Regimental System and the Pentomic concept to consist of the 1st and 2nd Battle Groups, elements of the 30th Infantry Division.
 On 10 March 1963, the 1st and 2nd Battle Groups, 119th Infantry, were reorganized as the 4th, 5th, and 6th Battalions, 119th Infantry, elements of the 30th Infantry Division.
 On 1 January 1968, the regiment was reorganized to consist of the 1st Battalion, an element of the 30th Infantry Division.
 In 1974, the 30th Infantry Division was inactivated, and the brigade in North Carolina became the 30th Infantry Brigade (Mechanized) (Separate), what is now known as the 30th Armored Brigade Combat Team.

 Recent history

 The 1st Battalion, 119th Infantry was nicknamed the "Swamp Dragon Battalion" due to the nature of the terrain in its home area of eastern North Carolina.
-By the early 2000s Company A was located at Roanoke Rapids.
-The battalion was alerted for deployment in March 2003 and went to Iraq with the brigade.
+By the early 2000s, Company A was located at Roanoke Rapids.
+The battalion was alerted for service in Iraq in March 2003 and was deployed with its brigade.
+The battalion was inactivated in 2004.
+On 22 February 2026, the 1st Battalion, 252nd Armor Regiment was converted into the 1st Battalion, 119th Infantry Regiment.